 When considering under 18s, it is important to make clear precisely who has a duty of care for each child and when that duty is handed from one person to another.
 Usually, a parent accompanying their child has a duty of care for their own child.
-However, a parent may, with agreement, pass that duty to another person.
-Once this has been agreed and the child is handed to or left in the care of another person, the duty of care also passes to that person.
+However, a parent may, with agreement, pass that duty to another person, known as a 'Nominated Adult'.
+Once this has been agreed and the child is handed to or left in the care of the Nominated Adult, the duty of care also passes to that person.